LaurentMazare/ocaml.jl/README.md

 # ocaml.jl

-Prototyping some Julia-OCaml bridge, this has only been tested with Julia 1.4.2.
+Prototyping some Julia-OCaml bridge, this has been tested with Julia 1.4.2 and Julia 1.5.3.

 The examples can be run with:
 ```bash